textX/textX/docs/registration.md

   # Use --overwrite to overwrite target files
   textx generate mymodel.flow --target PlantUML --overwrite

-  # If the language is not registered you can use the .tx grammar file
-  # for parsing but the language will be `any`.
-  textx generate --grammar Flow.tx --target dot mymodel.flow

-  # In all above cases PlantUML generator must be registered:
+  # In all above cases PlantUML generator must be registered, i.e.:
   $ textx list-generators
   flow-dsl -> PlantUML  Generating PlantUML visualization from flow-dsl

+  # If the source language is not registered you can use the .tx grammar
+  # file for parsing but the language name used will be `any`.
+  textx generate --grammar Flow.tx --target dot mymodel.flow

 Options:
   -o, --output-path PATH  The output to generate to.
 Default = same as input.